magicbell/magicbell-go/docs/project-client/services/channels_service.md

 fmt.Println(response)
 ```

-## DiscardInAppInboxUserToken
+## DeleteUserInboxToken

-Revokes a specific user's in_app token.
+Deletes a specific user's Inbox token.
 This endpoint is available to project administrators and permanently invalidates the specified token.
 Once revoked, the token can no longer be used to access channel features.
 This action cannot be undone.

 - HTTP Method: `DELETE`
 - Endpoint: `/users/{user_id}/channels/in_app/inbox/tokens/{token_id}`